shipshapecode/website-nuxt/content/blog/posts/2022-07-08-serverless-functions-direct-to-aws-with-ember-and-go.md

 ## Adding in Ember

-Now that we have a SST project started, let's navigate into that project and generate a new Ember.js application at the SST project root with `npx ember-cli@4.4 new frontend`.
+Now that we have a SST project started, let's navigate into that project and generate a new Ember.js application at the SST project root with `npx ember-cli@latest new frontend`.
 We'll call the new Ember project, frontend, to keep things generalized and we'll also note that the frontend code here doesn't have to be Ember.
 There are many examples that you can auto-generate with the `npx create-sst@latest --examples` command that will come pre-packaged with an example frontend repository.
+Hopefully, one day one of those examples will include Ember, but for now there's a small piece of manual configuration we need to set in place for things to work.

 ## Connecting the Wires